-Brother will always stand first because of its speed, high quality, and reasonable prices whenever you search the term monochrome.
+Brother will always stand first because of its speed, high quality, and reasonable prices whenever you search for the term monochrome.

 The model delivers world-class Print with a speed of 32 pages per minute.
 Thus, it is the fastest printing speed in our list of the best printers for envelopes.

-Besides that, it performs very well and produces high-quality prints, copies, scans, and fax.
+Besides, it performs very well and produces high-quality prints, copies, scans, and fax.

 It has a powerful and flexible single input source of up to 250-sheets that is adjustable according to your paper type.